Baxi or Vaillant: Boiler Comparison & Reviews

 If you're looking for flexibility with the installation of your next boiler then a Baxi might be the best option thanks to their units having a twin flue system.
 A twin flue can stretch to a distance of 15 metres at a diameter of only 80mm which means they can be installed in an internal cupboard away from external walls.

 One of the most recognised manufacturers of quality boilers, Vaillant are well-reviewed by homeowners and installers alike.

-When it comes to comparing Vaillant with other boiler manufacturers, they often come out on top thanks to having a stainless steel heat exchanger.
+One key plus point that both of these brands share is that they offer models which use stainless steel heat exchangers.
 Aluminium is the most common material for heat exchangers, and while it is effective, stainless steel offers many more benefits:

 - Extends potential lifetime of the unit

 - Much less likely to need repairing

 Be sure to check the specification of the model type you’re interested in to confirm if it uses stainless steel.
 Baxi does offer some heat only models which use aluminium, but this isn’t typical in their combi or system boilers.

 Baxi and Vaillant boiler ranges